Jahaja/aggro/README.md

     aggro = Aggregator(feeds, new_entry)
     aggro.start() # runs indefinitely

-This will kick off the aggregator observing the four given feeds at the given update interval (default 60 seconds).
+This will kick off the aggregator observing the four given feeds at the given update interval (default 60 seconds). <br>
 Whenever a new entry is found the given new_entry_handler is called.